-He envisions communities of happy old people living rich fulfilling lives.
-He says the elderly should demonstrate by example that life is worth living and ends happily.
+Mr. Fukutake envisions communities of happy old people living rich fulfilling lives.
+Believing the elderly should demonstrate by example.
+That life is worth living and ends happily.
 Mass production and mass consumption are not his solution.
 He advocates for industrious communities that produce no waste.
 If this sounds like some plutocrat’s pipe dream, then come to Naoshima.

 It is a five square mile island in the Japanese Inland Sea south west of Osaka.
-It began as a fishin village centuries ago, became industrial waste dump during the county’s boom years, and now, with Fukutake’s help it’s an Art Mecca to the world.
+It began as a fishing village centuries ago, became an industrial waste dump during the county’s boom years, and now with Fukutake’s help it’s an Art Mecca to the world.
 Naoshima took a giant step towards art and architectural tourism twenty years ago when this capitalist decided his fellow countrymen were hopelessly and deplorably consumerist.
-He would fix that problem by introducing a new culture.
+Fukutake, enlisted to fix that problem by introducing a new culture.

-He renovated the industrial waste heap of an island into a Shanrgri la of art.
+Thus, renovating the industrial waste heap of an island into a Shanrgri la of art.
 First step he engaged Pritzker Prize winning architect Takeo Ando to design three spectacular art museums, an expensive hotel and transform the village.
-The most dramatic of the three museum became home for five of Fukutake’s own Monet canvases, plus stunning James Turell’s, and Walter De Maria’s displays.
+The most dramatic of the three museums became home for five of Fukutake’s own Monet canvases, plus stunning James Turell’s, and Walter De Maria’s displays.
 His museum is entirely underground, but the galleries are dramatically open to the sky and weather from above.

 You may judge it harshly and ridicule the concept as a pretentious, inaccessible waste of resources.
 However, on a bright summer day in high season, thousands flock to this Art Shangri la and bring a prosperous renaissance to the old town.
 Do these visitors see the dawning of a innovative post industrial culture?
 A futuristic Kyoto?